micheldejoode/The-Bible-Decentralised/README.md

 Everytime you will do a `publish name hashcode` you will bind the latest hashcode of your website to the IPNS hashcode, which will be the same everytime.
 You can give that url to other people to view your website.

 ## Bible book hashcodes

+These are the hashcodes of the Bible books.
+You can view them using an IPFS node by this command: `ipfs cat hashcode` Or you can view them on ipfs.io/ipfs/hashcode (example: ipfs.io/ipfs/QmR6fYeRLJ7cR4z19xxnWuthLrurgybkQgarv8CYJmTvoa)

+The books are in JSON format.

 Genesis:"QmR6fYeRLJ7cR4z19xxnWuthLrurgybkQgarv8CYJmTvoa"
 Exodus:"QmfZra1jA7SocAdvjkfTfx6uCokYAPADPfR1sicyoXkSwK"
 1 John:"QmPWM2CJ9RS7BBs9ccqX4K11xGnoSk5nKM5GNmQ3kVW1AM"